madmonkey71/TripleT-Flight-Firmware/README.md

 - ✅ Basic diagnostic tools
 - ✅ GPS/Barometer calibration
 - ✅ Configurable debug outputs
-- ✅ Flight state detection (liftoff, boost, coast, apogee, descent)
+- 🚧 Flight state detection (liftoff, boost, coast, apogee, descent)
+  - [ ] This got lost in a github mishap on my system.
+Roadmap to re-implement it
 - ✅ Apogee detection (using multiple redundant methods)
 - ✅ Initial Parachute deployment control (drogue and main deployment logic)
 - ✅ Basic Actuator Control (PID-based, 3-axis for servos)
 - ✅ 9-axis MARG Sensor Fusion (Madgwick AHRS for orientation)
 - ✅ Dynamic Target Orientation System (Time-based example framework)
 - ✅ Logging of PID Controller States and Dynamic Targets
+- 🚧 IMU Calibration (How do we fix drift in the madgwick implementation)
+  - 🚧 The current setup has significant drift in it's current form
 - 🚧 Enhanced telemetry (Planned)
+  - ✅ Add all data to the logging so that it's exposed to being processed as telemetry.
 - 🚧 Live Transmission of data via radio (Planned)

 ### AI Assistance